MANRRS/MANRRS/README.md

 6)Create a new app under production and deploy from the main branch from github.

-7)Make sure to configure all the environment variables above and the website can can accessed through the heroku link.
+7)Finally make sure to configure all the environment variables above and the website can be accessed through the heroku link.

 ## CI/CD ##